 EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

-EMG biofeedback is the process of measuring and transforming the physiological information from muscle into visual and audio signals.
-The EMG biofeedback can be used to increase activity in weak or paretic muscle or it can be used to facilitate a reduction in tone is a spastic one.
+Electromyographic EMG biofeedback measures and transforms the physiological information from muscle into visual and audio signals.
+It can increase activity in weak or paretic muscles or facilitate a reduction in tone in spastic ones.

 EMG Biofeedback Loop

-During an injury, not only are bones, ligaments, and muscles hurt, but special nerve receptors are hurt as well.
-These receptors, found in muscle, send information back to the brain about where the bodies’ joints are while in motion, and how hard they are working.
-If these receptors are not retrained during rehabilitation, injury is much more likely to reoccur.
-It has been shown that EMG biofeedback is useful in both musculoskeletal and neurological rehabilitation.
+During an injury, not only are bones, ligaments, and muscles hurt, but special nerve receptors are also hurt.
+These receptors in muscles send information back to the brain about where the body’s joints are while in motion and how hard they are working.
+Injury is much more likely to reoccur if these receptors are not retrained during rehabilitation.
+It has been shown that electromyographic EMG biofeedback is helpful in both musculoskeletal and neurological rehabilitation.

 • to facilitate muscle contractions,